 It’s easy to get discouraged initially, but all types of treatment can take a few months before a patient notices a difference.
 It can also feel like a patient is doing much better – when this happens, they must not stop treatment altogether without talking about it with their therapist.

 Patients should feel comfortable talking to their therapist.
 If they don’t, they should try switching to a new one.
 Some patients may have to meet with several therapists before they find the one that’s right for them.

 Depression is not a mental health disorder that you can deal with alone.
 Usually, professional help is needed to manage depression’s effect on your life.

 Searching for a depression therapy program for yourself or a patient?
 Contact AssuraSource and ask about our telehealth behavioral health services.
+We accept Medicare and Medicaid insurance, reach out to our team to learn more about the insurance verification process.
 Call 844.821.4163 or reach out to our team online today.